What are the Pros and Cons of NPS (Net Promoter Score)?

 Your competitor may also achieve a score of 10, but with 20% promoters and 10% detractors.
 70% may have been neutral.
 Your competitor has less promoters, but also less detractors, so the number of neutral answers can make it difficult to read.

 More Context is Often Required in the Net Promoter Survey

 Like everything in business, a number often requires more context.
 NPS scores are a number, and they’re based on a single survey answer.
 As such, you don’t get a lot of context, like why a customer wouldn’t recommend you to a friend.

 While this could be seen as a negative, it’s not really any different to other business metrics.
 All surveys and figures should be used as a starting point to investigate further and gather more information.

 One thing NPS doesn’t take into account is the particular influence of each customers.
 While you don’t expect everyone classed as a ‘promoter’ to actually be running around town campaigning on your behalf, it’s true that some people’s influence may be worth more than others.
 One Kim Kardashian as a promoter probably cancels out several detractors without her sort of influence.

 So, Does a Net Promoter Survey and NPS® Really Work?

 NPS certainly works, and it’s hugely popular throughout the business world.
-On top of that, a Net Promoter Survey is easy to quick and easy to run.
+On top of that, a Net Promoter Survey is quick and easy to run.
 The one thing you want to do though, is always ask more questions.
 As we said above, NPS is just one piece of the puzzle.
 If you have a low score, you will need further surveys or investigation to find out why.
 By the same token, if you have a high NPS score, try to find out why so you can keep doing the things that really matter to customers.